-As a senior leader of Sg2’s service line research team, Jayme supports client needs across a broad range of service line initiatives, including structuring, strategic planning and workforce alignment.
-She is an esteemed thought leader in the neurosciences and behavioral health.
-While working on-site with clients, she often leads behavioral health assessments to help prioritize program development and investment in these critical services.
+As a senior member of Sg2’s service line thought leadership team, Jayme supports client needs across a broad range of service line initiatives, including structuring, strategic planning, workforce alignment, technology adoption and care delivery innovation.
+She is an esteemed thought leader in behavioral health and the neurosciences; while working on-site with clients, she leads behavioral health and neurosciences assessments that guide prioritization of program development and investment in these critical services.
+These assessments are developed in the context of emerging policy, payment, regulatory and local market dynamics and leverage national-level insights on leading practices that guide strategic investments.

-During her 14-year tenure within Sg2’s intelligence delivery team, Jayme has developed the initial content for many service lines and topic areas, including the neurosciences, women’s health, surgical services, inpatient rehab and behavioral health.
-She is also a seasoned speaker regularly appearing in Sg2’s Executive Summit conference series.
-She has been invited to speak at national conferences on both neurosciences and behavioral health topics.
+During her 16-year tenure within Sg2’s intelligence delivery team, Jayme has developed the initial content for many service lines and topic areas, including behavioral health, neurosciences, women’s health, surgical services and post-acute care.
+Her experience in behavioral health services began more than a decade ago as she hosted Sg2’s first conference on the topic, and her ongoing work and experience in the field drove the launch of Sg2’s full behavioral health service line offering in 2017.
+She is a seasoned speaker who regularly appears in Sg2’s Executive Summit conference series and Sg2 webinars and has been invited to speak at national conferences on both neurosciences and behavioral health topics.
+She has also been a key note speaker for Medtronic’s Neuroscience Healthcare Summit, Neurosurgery Executives’ Resource Value and Education Society, American Academy of Neurology, the Congress of Neurosurgeons and the Association for Ambulatory Behavioral Healthcare.

 Before joining Sg2, Jayme worked with Technomic International’s pharmaceutical group and Abbott Laboratories’ drug-coated stent program.
 These experiences extended her field of expertise to include drug development, marketing and regulatory issues.